OctopusDeploy/Calamari/README.md

-This repository contains Sashimi.Aws.Account components for Octopus server and Calamari.
+This repository contains Sashimi.Gcp.Account components for Octopus server and Calamari.